 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires our directors, executive officers, and persons who own more than 10% of our common stock to file reports of ownership and changes in ownership of our common stock with the SEC.
-Based solely on our review of copies of these reports filed with the SEC, we believe there has been compliance with all Section 16(a) filing requirements applicable to such directors, executive officers and 10% beneficial owners for 2008, except that the following officers, directors and/or 10% stockholders did not file certain reports under Section 16(a) on a timely basis during 2008: Joan Fusco (one late Form 3 report), Kelisia Holdings Limited (one Form 3 report).
+Based solely on our review of copies of these reports filed with the SEC, we believe there has been compliance with all Section 16(a) filing requirements applicable to such directors, executive officers and 10% beneficial owners for 2008, except that the following officers, directors and/or 10% stockholders did not file certain reports under Section 16(a) on a timely basis during 2008: Joan Fusco (one late Form 3 report).